Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 Having well-defined roles and responsibilities helps ensure clarity, accountability, and effective management of a well-architected AVS workload.
 A defined set of standards and structured processes and knowing who will execute them leads to efficient operations, helping IT organizations align their technical offerings with business objectives and strategies.
 As the AVS environment grows and evolves, well-defined roles and responsibilities lead to easier task delegation and the potential to scale the solution without disruption, resulting in a better experience for the application's users.

 It's important to have a culture of continual improvement that focuses on efficient day-to-day operations for applications in the SDDC, such as maintaining SLAs, maintaining availability, having the capacity to minimize service disruptions, and having a smooth delivery.
 For example, the Azure VMware solution makes it possible to expand the environment with minimal user input.
 If manually expanding the contract, it should be documented who will perform these activities and how to do it.
 AVS operators should ensure node reservation is available for growing the environment as needed.
-Also, someone should be responsible for identifying underutilized or idle resources and right-sizing VMs to reduce unnecessary costs.
+For example, have individuals responsible for identifying underutilized or idle resources and having a process to right-size VMs to reduce unnecessary costs.

+Application teams and developers should define coding guidelines around code structure, exceptions, and error handling.
+There should also be methods for tracking changes, such as regular code reviews, API documentation, and regular code refactoring.
+When version control is used, enforce best practices such as branching, commit messages, and approval workflows.
+These practices can assist in consistent, easy-to-debug, and maintainable code.

+### Recommendations
+- Establish a Cloud Center of Excellence (CCoE) to set standards and guidelines are compliance, security, application architecture, and operational processes
+- Have a Security and Compliance Team to focus on AVS-specific security policies, perform risks assessments, and ensure compliance with regulatory requirements
+- Adopt a framework such as ITIL/ISO to map day-to-day operations, processes, and activities, faster knowledge transfers, continuous improvements, and change management.
+-Define coding standards and implement security practices in the application development

 #### Assessment Questions
 - Are roles and responsibilities identified (e.g., Network Engineer, Security, Application Owners/Developers, etc.) and mapped to access controls based on least privilege?